utkarsh2102/utkarsh2102.org/content/posts/foss-in-dec-25.md

 ### Work in Progress

 - **ceph**: Affected by CVE-2024-47866, using the argument `x-amz-copy-source` to put an object and specifying an empty string as its content leads to the RGW daemon crashing, resulting in a DoS attack.
   - **[LTS]**: Whilst the patch is straightforward, backports are a bit tricky.
-I've prepared the update but would like to reach out to zigo, the maintainer, to make sure nothing regresses.
+Also trying to backport the fix for CVE-2022-0670.
+The update has been prepared as of December 16th and awaiting Thomas Goirand's review.
+    - Git repository for bullseye: https://salsa.debian.org/lts-team/packages/ceph/-/tree/debian/bullseye.
+  - **[ELTS]**: Same as LTS - I've tested the update but waiting for Thomas to ack the LTS upload and so I can proceed with ELTS uploads.
+    - Git repository for buster: http://salsa.debian.org/lts-team/packages/ceph/-/commits/debian/buster
+    - Git repository for stretch: http://salsa.debian.org/lts-team/packages/ceph/-/commits/debian/stretch

+- **knot-resolver**: Affected by CVE-2023-26249, CVE-2023-46317, and CVE-2022-40188, leading to Denial of Service.
+  - **[LTS]**: The patches aren't very trivial, with CVE-2023-46317 reverting much of the patch for CVE-2023-26249.
+And then it had to be re-adjusted a bit for v5.3.1.
+The backports are ready as of December 23rd and awaiting Jakub or Santiago's review.
+    - Git repository for bullseye: https://salsa.debian.org/lts-team/packages/knot-resolver/-/tree/debian/bullseye

+- **adminer**: Affected by CVE-2023-45195 and CVE-2023-45196, leading to SSRF and DoS, respectively.
-  - **[ELTS]**: Same as LTS, I'd like to get a quick review and upload to LTS first before I start staging uploads for ELTS.
+  - **[ELTS]**: I picked it up again and the patches were already ready in Git.
+I've reached out to Alexandre for a quick review and smoke test before we can release it for buster.

-- **knot-resolver**: ...

-- **adminer**: ...

-- **u-boot**: ...
+    - Git repository for buster: https://salsa.debian.org/lts-team/packages/adminer/-/tree/debian/buster

+- **u-boot**: Affected by CVE-2025-24857, where boot code access control flaw in U-Boot allowing arbitrary code execution via physical access.
+  - **[ELTS]**: As it's only affected the version in stretch, I've started the work to find the fixing commits and prepare a backport.
+Not much progress there, I'll roll it over to January.

 - **ruby-rack**: There were multiple vulnerabilities reported in Rack, leading to DoS (memory exhaustion) and proxy bypass.
-  - **[ELTS]**: Bastien picked up ruby-rack for ELTS and reached out about an upstream regression and we've been doing some exchanges.
+  - **[ELTS]**: After completing the work for LTS myself, Bastien picked it up for ELTS and reached out about an upstream regression and we've been doing some exchanges.
+Bastien has done most of the work backporting the patches but needs a review and help backporting CVE-2025-61771.

 ### Other Activities

 - Frontdesk from 01-12-2025 to 07-12-2025.
-  - auto EOL'd.
+  - Auto EOL'd a bunch of packages.
+  - Marked CVE-2025-12084/python2.7 as end-of-life for bullseye, buster, and stretch.
+  - Marked CVE-2025-12084/jython as end-of-life for bullseye.
+  - Marked CVE-2025-13992/chromium as end-of-life for bullseye.
+  - Marked apache2 CVEs as postponed for bullseye, buster, and stretch.
+  - Marked CVE-2025-13654/duc as postponed for bullseye and buster.
+  - Marked CVE-2025-32900/kdeconnect as ignored for bullseye.
+  - Marked CVE-2025-12084/pypy3 as postponed for bullseye.
+  - Marked CVE-2025-14104/util-linux as postponed for bullseye, buster, and stretch.
+  - Marked several CVEs for fastdds as postponed for bullseye.
+  - Marked several CVEs for pytorch as postponed for bullseye.
+  - Marked CVE-2025-2486/edk2 as postponed for bullseye.
+  - Marked CVE-2025-6172{7,9}/golang-1.15 as postponed for bullseye.
+  - Marked CVE-2025-65637/golang-logrus as postponed for bullseye.
+  - Marked CVE-2025-12385/qtdeclarative-opensource-src{,gles} as postponed for bullseye, buster, and stretch.
+  - Marked TEMP-0000000-D08402/rust-maxminddb as postponed for bullseye.
-  - other triages to be added..
+  - Added the following packages to {d,e}la-needed.txt:
+    - liblivemedia, sogo.
+  - During my triage, I had to make the bin/elts-eol script robust to determine the `lts_admin` repository - did a back and forth with Emilio about this on the list.
+  - I sent a gentle reminder to the LTS team about the issues fixed in bullseye but not in bookworm via mailing list: https://lists.debian.org/debian-lts/2025/12/msg00013.html.

 - I claimed php-horde-css-parser to work on CVE-2020-13756 for buster and did almost all the work only to realize that the patch already existed in buster and the changelog confirmed that it was intentionally fixed.
   - After speaking with Andreas Henriksson, we figured that the CVE ID was missed when the ELA was generated and so I fixed that via 87afaaf19ce56123bc9508d9c6cd5360b18114ef and 5621431e84818b4e650ffdce4c456daec0ee4d51 in the ELTS security tracker to reflect the situation.